yasserMejri/botpress-file-explorer/README.md

 With this solution, we can get up-to-date for sub directories/files of the input paths all the time.

+e.g.
+Test Paths could be './' or './node_modules'
 ## Improvement
 There will be a lot more logic to implement on this project.
 But one thing I am willing to implement for the next time if you want is async path load.